 Canada Express Entry Minimum Points and Rules

-If you have a legitimate job offer or full time employment for at least one year in Canada, it is a good news because you will then be eligible to score 10 points.
+If you have a legitimate job offer or full-time employment for at least one year in Canada, it is a piece of good news because you will then be eligible to score 10 points.

 You can get extra 10 points if you are planning to move to Canada with your spouse.
 In that case, your partner’s application will also be assessed on the same factors.
 In case you also have a blood relative already residing in Canada, you can win the brownie points.

-If you are an aspirant candidate with a score that is at par or above Canada express entry minimum points set by the Canadian Immigration Agency (IRCC), you will be eligible to enter into the express entry pool where your application will be assessed on the basis of Comprehensive Ranking System (CRS) score.
+Suppose you are an aspirant candidate with a score that is at par or above Canada express entry minimum points set by the Canadian Immigration Agency (IRCC).
+In that case, you will be eligible to enter into the express entry pool, where your application will be assessed based on the Comprehensive Ranking System (CRS) score.

 - Increase your language proficiency: If you haven’t achieved maximum points in this factor, there is a scope to increase your score.
 Work on your language proficiency skills to achieve maximum points.
 Brush up your English linguistics skills and get a boost in your point weightage.